Kerbalism/Kerbalism/README.md

 ## AUTOMATION

 <img src="https://github.com/Kerbalism/Kerbalism/raw/master/misc/img/showcase/telemetry-demo.gif" align="right">
 Components can be controlled and automated using a minimalist scripting system, with a neat little editor.

-Scripts are triggered manually or by environmental conditions.
+Scripts are triggered manually or by environmental conditions, on all your vessels, all the time.

 You can create a script to turn on all the lights as soon as the Sun is not visible anymore, or retract all solar panels as soon as you enter an atmosphere, or extend antennas as soon as you landed.

-You don't even have to load the vessel to do it, all this can be done from the KSC!
+You don't even have to load the vessel to change the programming of the automation, it can be done from the KSC!

 ## USER INTERFACE